Information and advice for City College students and staff

 Will the Learning Resource Centre be open?

-Yes.
 Our library and Learning Resource Centre areas will be open, with additional health and safety measures in place.
-We will be limiting numbers in some areas to help ensure social distancing can be maintained.

 Can I sit with friends around college?